neutrino225/pixelarrays/README.md

-# Photography Portfolio
+# PixelArrays

-Welcome to my photography portfolio!
+Welcome to PixelArrays!
 This is a personal hobby website where I showcase the images I've captured.
 Through my lens, I strive to capture the essence of life, from captivating landscapes to emotive portraits.
 Join me on this visual journey and explore moments frozen in time.

 ## Features